Install with Docker

 Unlimited applications and environments

-Out of the box integration with Google Analytics
+Out of the box integration with Google Analytics to enable A/B testing and feature experiments

 Run on your own infrastructure (self-hosted)

-Sign in with Google, Microsoft or GitHub
+Sign in with Google, Microsoft, GitHub or Keycloak

 Access control levels to allow different user groups permissions